MarkMa512/targeted-sum/readme.md

 ### Project Structure
 - `combination`: contains functions to generate the combinations for the targeted sum
 - `media`: folders to store media files, such as images and videos
-- `utility': contains utility functions, such as csv file reader/writer and validation functions
+- `utility`: contains utility functions, such as csv file reader/writer and validation functions
-- `main.py': main program
+- `main.py`: main program
-- `test.py': testing the program for different inputs and target scenarios
+- `test.py`: testing the program for different inputs and target scenarios

 ### Algorithms